 Under Florida Statutes 735.2063, if you publish a notice to creditors, anyone who had a claim but you may not have known about has to present that claim within 90 days.
 Otherwise, they may have up to 2 years to bring a claim against any beneficiary to which probate assets were distributed!
 That’s a long time to wonder if a creditor will pop up!

 We can handle your summary probate needs.
 We know who needs to be served, when, and how.
 We can also make sure the clock runs out on creditors who sleep on their rights so the beneficiaries won’t be surprised years down the road.
-Call us today for a free consultation about probate in Florida and one of our probate attorneys will be glad to speak with you.
+Contact us today for a free consultation about probate in Florida and one of our probate attorneys will be glad to speak with you.